Back to Blog

 HiHello is the recruiter's tool.
 The contact-management side is unusually strong — you scan a paper card with the app, it OCRs it, lands in your central address book, and syncs into your CRM.

 Pricing.
-HiHello Professional starts at $6/month for individuals; HiHello Business starts at $5/user/month for teams of 5+ .
+HiHello Professional is $8/month month-to-month or $6/month billed annually for individuals; HiHello Business starts at $5/user/month for teams of 5+ (per vendor pricing page, April 2026 — Business pricing varies by user count and is finalized via the in-app calculator).
 Free tier exists; upgrade path is calculator-driven up to 100 users, then sales-led.

 What it does well.
-The corporate address book + native Salesforce and HubSpot sync is the killer feature for anyone whose job is "talk to people, log it, follow up."
-Virtual backgrounds and email signatures that link back to your card meaningfully increase click-through on every Zoom and every email.
-Card design has 10 colors and four layout styles — more flexible than Blinq's defaults.
+Corporate address book + native Salesforce and HubSpot sync is the killer feature for anyone whose job is "talk to people, log it, follow up."
+Virtual backgrounds and email signatures that link back to your card lift click-through on every Zoom and email.
+Card design offers 10 colors and four layouts — more flexible than Blinq's defaults.

 Where it falls short.
-The opinionated workflow is great if you're a recruiter, less so if you aren't.
-G2 reviewers mention the design feels "templated."
-Free-tier lead capture is lighter than Popl's, so it's not the obvious pick for events.
+The opinionated workflow is great for recruiters, less so for everyone else.
+G2 reviewers say the design feels "templated."
+Free-tier lead capture is lighter than Popl's, so not the obvious pick for events.

 Verdict.
 If you're in talent, sales development, or any role where the receiving side matters more than the sending side, HiHello is probably right.
-For everyone else it's a solid second pick to Blinq.
+Otherwise, a solid second pick to Blinq.

 3. Popl — Best for NFC-first sales teams